 The Materials

-Project WILD and Aquatic WILD activity guides contain hands-on activities that teachers use with their K-12 students.
+Project WILD and WILD Aquatic activity guides contain hands-on activities that teachers use with their K-12 students.
 The activities take students from awareness to action.
 Activities are designed to be incorporated into most major subject areas, strengthening basic skills while teaching about wildlife.
 Many of the activities can be used to meet state standards for core course proficiencies.
 The activities are supplementary and to not displace any subject.
 Project WILD is an award winning program, thoroughly tested and evaluated.

 Project WILD activities have also been correlated to sites within the NJ Wildlife Viewing Guide.
 The correlations are available on-line (pdf, 40kb).